Shubho-R-gif/Snake-game/README.md

 ## JavaScript:
 Implementation of the game logic, movement, and collision detection.

+## License

-## This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.